meisZWFLZ/AutonGUI/README.md

 ## Installation
 Visit [CONTRIBUTING.md](CONTRIBUTING.md) for installation instructions

+## Example Workspace
+To see what an example workspace looks like, check out the [example branch](https://github.com/meisZWFLZ/AutonGUI/tree/example)

 ## Contributing
 Any contributions you'd like to make would be greatly appreciated and instructions on how to do so are present in [CONTRIBUTING.md](CONTRIBUTING.md)